xiaolongw1223/academic-web/content/project/Trans-dimensional_gravity_inversion_for_salt_reconstruction/index.md

 ---
-title: Uncertainty analysis of salt reconstruction
+title: Trans-dimensional gravity inversion for salt reconstruction
 summary: An example of using the in-built project page.
 tags:
 - uncertainty